Sanix-Darker/sql_learn/README.md

 ALTER TABLE Orders
 ADD FOREIGN KEY (PersonID) REFERENCES Persons(PersonID);

+-- to add a specific constraints to a column
+ALTER TABLE Orders
+ADD CONSTRAINT UNIQUE(column_y);

 -- to rename also a column
 ALTER TABLE customers
 RENAME COLUMN c_id TO cid;